ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ![Articles options editing layout tab](../../../en/images/articles/articles-options-editing-layout-tab.png "Articles options editing layout")

 - **Allow Captcha on submit**.
 Select the captcha plugin that will be used in the article submit form.
-If 'Use Global' is selected, make sure a captcha plugin is selected in Global Configuration.
+If *Use Global* is selected, make sure a captcha plugin is selected in Global Configuration.
 - **Publishing Options**.
 Hide the Publishing Options tab in the Backend when editing Articles.
 This means that Backend users